seleniumbase/SeleniumBase/help_docs/webdriver_installation.md

 ## Installing Google Chromedriver, Firefox Geckodriver, and other drivers

 To run automation on various web browsers, you'll need to download a driver file for each one and place it on your System **[PATH](http://java.com/en/download/help/path.xml)**.
 On a Mac, ``/usr/local/bin`` is a good spot.
-On Windows, make sure you set the System Path under Environment Variables to include the location where you placed the driver files:
+On Windows, make sure you set the System Path under Environment Variables to include the location where you placed the driver files.
+You may want to download newer versions of drivers as they become available.

-* For Chrome, get [Chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) on your System Path. (**[Version 2.37](https://chromedriver.storage.googleapis.com/index.html?path=2.37/) or above is recommended!**)
+* For Chrome, get [Chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) on your System Path.

 * For Firefox, get [Geckodriver](https://github.com/mozilla/geckodriver/releases) on your System Path.